SHIFTING ROOTS

 9. Lily of the Valley

-Lily of the valley are a ground cover, and have a beautiful scent.
-The stems will be too short for most bouquets, but would work in a boutonniere or a bouquet in a teacup or other short vessel.
+Lily of the valley is a ground cover and has a beautiful scent.
+The stems will be too short for most bouquets but can work in a boutonniere or a bouquet in a teacup or other short vessel.

 10. Lilies